cockpit-project/cockpituous/release/README.md

 ## Spec file requirements

-For a spec file to work with the scripts, it should be setup like this:
+For a spec file to work with `release-srpm`, it should have `Version: 0`.

-    Version: 0
+If your build system already puts the target release version into `Version:`, call `release-srpm` with the `-V` option instead, otherwise it will assume that this version was already released in a previous srpm and bump the `Release:`.

-And not have any content after the following line:
+The spec file must not have any content after `%changelog`.
+It will generate a changelog from the git tag description.

-    %changelog

 ## Preparing secrets